 - The theory and methods course appropriate to the student's chosen emphasis of study.

 - ANTHRO 95B.
 Independent Study for Honors or Senior Paper Writing is required in the final quarter of the student's B.A. degree program.
 Senior papers with a letter grade of 'B+' may be awarded departmental honors.
-Honors students must enroll for a minimum of 5 units and up to a maximum of 10 units.
+Honors students must enroll for a minimum of 5 units.
 Please note, there is a 10 unit maximum for Independent/Direct Study Courses.

 - Optional Courses--